-The opening shot follows Genesis as he walks down the middle of the street, obstructing traffic inhabit and inhabiting a world seemingly within his own mind, as he pays little attention to the world around him.
-Curtis’ performance in these moments feel reminiscent of Geoffrey Rush in 1996’s Shine (dir.
-Scott Hicks), as he prattles endlessly (making little sense), he also displays a remarkable comprehension of memory and strategy when he encounters a used chess set.
+The opening shot follows Genesis as he walks down the middle of the street, obstructing traffic and inhabiting a world seemingly in which he is the only participant.
+Curtis’ performance almost feels reminiscent of Geoffrey Rush in Shine (dir.
+Scott Hicks) as he prattles endlessly.
+But while in these ‘states’ Genesis also displays a remarkable comprehension of memory and strategy when he encounters an isolated chess set.
 He rearranges the pieces to enact a flawless match-up.
-His mystique is quietly interrupted when the film cuts to him as a healthily curious child, learning chess for the first time from his older brother.
-These crucial opening moments help establish the three biggest challenges in Genesis’ life: chess, his mental illness and his brother, Ariki.
+The mystique of this crucial establishing moment is quietly interrupted when the film cuts to a young Genesis as a healthy, curious child learning chess for the first time from his older brother.

-As we follow Genesis into the home of his brother, we quickly meet his son Mana, a confrontational teenager who imposes a false sense of ruggedness to appease the gang that both he and his father have attached themselves to.
-The gang’s leader, a rotund beast of man, constantly tests the young man’s forbearance through harsh physical abuse.
-Genesis, on the other hand, sees through his nephew’s “tough-guy” façade, and soon finds himself confronted with a moral conundrum, once it’s implied that his brother may be turning a blind eye to the abuse inflicted on Mana.
-The scars run deep between the three family member, and while Ariki and Mana seem to be spiraling further into their troubles, Genesis finds an inspired solution when he offers to coach a local community of kids to play chess.
+As we follow Genesis into the home of his brother in present day, we quickly meet his son Mana, a confrontational teenager who imposes a false sense of ruggedness to impress the gang that both he and his father are adopted into.
+The gang’s leader, a rotund beast of man, constantly tests the young man’s forbearance through physical abuse.
+Genesis, on the other hand, sees through his nephew’s “tough-guy” façade.
+But he soon finds himself confronted with a moral dilemma once it’s implied that his brother may be turning a blind eye to Mana’s abuse.

-While it bares the seemingly unremarkable trappings of a run-of-the-mill underdog film, The Dark Horse seems more interested in cultural details that supply this movie it’s cultural identity.
+While The Dark Horse bares the seemingly unremarkable trappings of a run-of-the-mill underdog film, the script seems more interested in cultural details that supply this movie its cultural identity.
 Genesis presents his young, hyperactive team with Māori inspired chess pieces.
-Immediately the kids are taken by the neat designs of the the pieces.
-Once Genesis gives each of them a piece to look after, however, he begins to inspire their sense of purpose.
-The director, James Napier Robertson, places strong emphasis on Māori culture.
+Once Genesis gives each of them a piece to look after he begins to foster their sense of identity, not as tools but components of a whole.
+Director, James Napier Robertson, places strong emphasis on Māori culture.
 He evokes it through strong images — members of the chess team (who are of Māori origin) perform a Haka, an intense expression of cultural pride.
 Yet interrupting the moment is a drearier, more somber admission of cultural shame.
-Mana, the nephew, has committed his first crime, a twisted rite of passage, and sits in the corner writhing in guilt.
+Mana, the nephew, has committed his first crime, a twisted rite of passage, and sits in the corner coiled in guilt.

-Minus the unpolished and overly-raw style (rife with flagrantly irritating jump cuts and the use of a hand-held camera, muzzling the actors’ physical subtleties), The Dark Horse is singular and crisp.
-James Napier Robertson never allows his film to devolve into another cliched “ghetto” success story or make the film into a shrine to Genesis — whose accomplishments and failures came in equal parts.
+Minus the unpolished and fibrous complacency to familiar genre progenitors, The Dark Horse proves itself as a singular feat.
+Robertson never allows his film to devolve into another cliched “ghetto” success story or enshrine Genesis — whose accomplishments and failures came in equal parts.
 The Dark Horse understands that it requires more than simple narrative tricks and interesting factoids to make its “true story” stand out as a great film.